-1. what was the evidence for the visuospatial sketchpad?
+1. what was the evidence for the episodic buffer?

-- phonetically similar lists of words were more difficult to remember whn phonetically different words due to novel episodic memories being created
+- found that phonetically similar words were more difficult to remember than phonetically different words due to novel episodic memories being created

 1 of 20